FAQ's About St. Luke

 A. St. Luke has offered a Christian education since 1866.
 The congregation considers the school to be one of its important mission arms into the community.

 Q. What is the average class size?
-How many students are enrolled at St. Luke?
+How many students are enrolled in St. Luke?

-A. Our class sizes vary, however there are an average of 16 students per class, for a total of 223 students enrolled in preschool through grade 8 this school year.
+A. Our class sizes vary, however there are an average of 16 students per class, for a total of 209 students enrolled in preschool through grade 8.

 Q. Do you have to be a member of the church or a Lutheran to enroll?